Moody's Q2 2021 Earnings Call Transcript

 Analyst at BMO Capital Markets

 Okay.
 That's really helpful.
-And then, Mark, one for you.
+Mark, one for you.
 You were very helpful providing quarterly guidance on the expense side.
-Can we get any color on the revenue side, what the cadence should be in 3Q and 4Q?
+Can we get any color on the revenue side, what the cadence should be in Q3 and Q4?
+Thanks.

 Mark Kaye

-Yes, certainly, very happy to give you a general idea.
-I would look for really MIS revenue to be slightly down in the third quarter and then slightly up in the fourth quarter.
-And that's really driven by the historical issuance sawtooth pattern.
-You could think about similarity issuances being sort of down mid-single digits in Q3 based on our guidance and maybe up mid-single digits based on guidance in the fourth quarter.
-In terms of expenses, definitely, you'll see an acceleration in the third quarter relative to the prior year comparable and then expenses should be approximately flat in Q4.
-And that, of course, takes into account our accelerated strategic organic investments that we spoke about earlier.
+Good morning.
+Yes, certainly very happy to give you a general idea.
+We'd look for really MIS revenue to be slightly down in the third quarter then slightly up in the fourth quarter.
+That's really driven by that historical issuance sort of pattern.
+You can think about similarly issuances being sort of down mid-single digits in Q3 based on our guidance and maybe up mid-single digits based on guidance in the fourth quarter.
+In terms of expenses, definitely you'll see an acceleration in the third quarter relative to the prior comparable.
+Then expenses should be approximately flat in Q4, and that of course takes into account our accelerated strategic organic investments that we spoke about earlier.

 Jeff Silber